ROG3R-DEV/Projeto-BD-ATV2/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `components`: the folder contains visual components
+- `src/components`: the folder contains visual components
+- `src/scripts`: the folder contains scripts and methods
 - `lib`: the folder to maintain dependencies